Jojoooo1/dev-mode-environment/README.md

-# Fabric Chaincode dev-mode environment
+# Fabric network dev-mode environment

 Normally chaincode is started and maintained by Peer.
 However in “dev” mode, chaincode is built and started by the user.